lnanduri2005/Doserly_App/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source.
+The specific license will be added soon.

 ## Acknowledgments